 Our dental therapists are trained in all aspects of dental care, including professionally cleaning the teeth, treating gum disease, carrying out fillings and some extractions, and providing advice on promoting oral health.
 The health of your gums is an indication of your general health and wellbeing.
 Gum disease has been linked to arthritis, heart disease, strokes, diabetes and premature births.
 A staggering 90 per cent of us suffer from gum disease at some point in our lives but with good dental care the risks can be easily controlled.

 Our private patients can pay for their dental treatment as and when they need it or join one of our monthly dental plans from Denplan, which are an easy and affordable way to spread the cost of routine preventive and restorative dental care.
-Prices are £14.39 to £42.76 a month for adults and £8.67 to £10.85 for children.
+Prices are £17.22 to £51.08 a month.

 The charge you pay depends on the treatment you need to keep your mouth; gums and teeth healthy.
 You will only ever pay one charge for each complete course of treatment even if you need to visit your dentist more than once to finish it.
 If you have to be referred to another dentist for another, separate course of treatment, you can expect a second charge.
 Some minor treatments, including having stitches removed or repair to dentures (if they can be mended), are free.
 Full payment will be taken at the start of all courses of treatment.